dhprlab/c2dParseR/README.md

 ## Licensing

-EUPL-1.2 for code and CC0-1.0 for anything else, see folder [LICENSES](LICENSES).
+Licensed under EUPL-1.2; see full text in [LICENSE.txt](LICENSE.txt).
+(Dual-licensing for code and data was considered, but deemed impractical due to CRAN's restriction to use a single license.)